What is in a Can of Paint

 |Thickeners and Rheology||Modifiers||Co-solvents|

-Brenntag ACES (Adhesives, Coatings, Elastomers, and Sealants) is your best source for high-quality paint and coating raw materials.
+Brenntag Coatings & Construction is your best source for high-quality paint and coating raw materials.
 We know what belongs in a can of paint and we will guide you toward the perfect ingredients for your project.

-Brenntag North America is a leading paint and coatings solutions provider offering an extensive range of raw materials through a distribution network of more than 190 locations.
-Our experience and connections with top suppliers ensures we source your ideal paint, coatings, and other ACES items.
+As a leading paint and coatings solutions provider, we offer an extensive range of raw materials through a distribution network of more than 190 locations.
+Our experience and connections with top suppliers ensures we source your ideal paint, coatings, and other items.
 We know which manufacturers supply excellent raw materials to help our customers succeed.
 That’s true today, and into the future.